10 Step How To Change Chords Faster, Easier and Smoother Formula (That Works Every Time)

 It's simple.
 The less you move your fingers, the faster you change between chords.

-The truth is, the weaker your fingers are the further from the strings they'll move when you change chords.
-Chance is, you may not have noticed just how high they're lifting off.
+The truth is, the weaker your fingers are, the further from the strings they'll move when you change chords.
+You may not have noticed just how high they're lifting off.

 Sure, this will take some getting used to.
-It's all about building up muscle memory and strength though.
-What feels tricky today, will feel like a breeze after regular practice.
+It's all about building up muscle memory and strength, though.
+What feels impossible today will feel like a breeze after regular practice.

 2) Don't Rush: Slow down those changes

 Whoa there.
-It's not a race you know.
-This has to be the one tip I give to people I teach to play the guitar the most often.
+It's not a race!
+Slowing down is the number one tip I give to people I teach to play the guitar.

-Gradually build up the speed when you practice.
+Gradually build up the speed when you practice your guitar.
 Result?
 Your chord changes get lightening fast in less time.

 Pro Tip: ALWAYS use a metronome when playing any chord change exercises (See step 6).
 Tight and consistent timing is the number one skill every guitar player should be working on.
 Every time you pick your guitar up.

 3) Build It Up: Play new chord shapes 1 string at a time